Skip to main content

 A Just Economy is a Democratic Economy: Overcoming Race, Class, and Gender Inequalities

-• Tori Kuper, Director of The School of Democratic Management, Democracy at Work Institute
+• Tori Kuper, Director of The School of Democratic Management, Democracy at Work Institute, and Founder and Board Member of Cooperation Buffalo

 • Kim Smith, Rochester City Council Member (At-Large) and Political Director, VOCAL-US